QuantEcon/lecture-source-jl/rst_files/fundamental_types.rst

 .. code-block:: julia

     function f(x)
-        x > 0.0 ? sqrt(x) : nothing  # The "a ? b : c" pattern is the ternary
+        x > 0.0 ? sqrt(x) : nothing  # the "a ? b : c" pattern is the ternary
     end

     f(1.0)